Wyoming Legal Sports Betting Overview

 Referees for professional and college sports leagues.

-Anyone with access to non-public information about professional and college sports teams that could affect the outcome of sports events (e.g., player medical records).
+Individuals with access to non-public information about professional and college sports teams that could affect the outcome of sports events (e.g., player medical records).

-Anyone with authority to influence athletes.
+Individuals with authority to influence athletes.

 Employees of organizations licensed by the Wyoming Gaming Commission to provide sports betting.
 This list includes key staff, officers, owners, and directors.

-Anyone prohibited from betting on a federal or state level (e.g., due to criminal history).
+Individuals prohibited from betting on a federal or state level (e.g., due to criminal history).

 Latest Wyoming Sports Betting Updates